prahaladbelavadi/info/articles/unpublished/vision-for-fundraising-landscape.md

 This is beyond just inflation or deflation.
 In our economic world, different games are designed daily.
 There’s always a correction when things do not function as they were intended to.
+There does exist a factor of time.
+How long before this correction occurs ?
+Will it happen within our lifetimes or not ?

 ---

 I know people that worked for companies whose shares were being sold from door to door by the founder.
+Today, people have the ability to fundraise by sitting at the comforts of their own homes.
+People make use of their online presence to get people to fund them for whatever purposes they claim to need funds for.
+People will fundraise everyday across the globe.
+People will fund and exhibit nature to spend much more than ever before.
+Ideas and thoughts that can captivate the masses' minds will enamor most respect and eventually raise most funds.
+Effective marketing and sales skills will play a defining role in this sector.

+Given the adoption of cryptocurrencies for fundraising, fundraisals for tech products will follow the [Technonolgy adoption cycle](https://en.wikipedia.org/wiki/Technology_adoption_life_cycle).

+There will exist charlatans and scam artists.
+People that display proof of work will garner respect of the masses and exhibit reliable traits.
+Network effects can be both positive and negative.